SonkyD/Smart-Start/README.md

 Because this is the most important event in terms of our business question, we further explored neural networks for classification.

 ### Final Model and Error Analysis
-Our final 2 layer classical artificial neural network [ANN model]() predicts sleep and awake states with an accuracy of 97.68%.
+Our final 2 layer classical artificial neural network!
+[ANN model]() predicts sleep and awake states with an accuracy of 97.68%.
 It is better in prediction 'sleep' than 'awake' and is weak only at predicting the current state precisely during sleep onset and wakeup events:

 ### Conclusion